xcomfan/xcomfan.github.io/go/interfaces.md

     // assert the type behind i is a sting and assign it to j j := i.(string)
     // ok will be assigned to a bool of assertion result
-    // if assertion true k will be assigned teh value if it fails
+    // if the assertion is true, k will be assigned the value if it fails
     // k will be assigned the 0 value of that type. k, ok := i.(int)
     fmt.Println(j, k, ok)